gismo/gismo/README.md

 * TARGET_ARCHITECTURE     *auto*

-  If G+Smo is built in release mode optimized compiler flags for the selected target architecture are used. *auto* determines the architecture of the host system automatically.
+  If G+Smo is built in Release mode optimized compiler flags for the selected target architecture are used. *auto* determines the architecture of the host system automatically.
 Available options are auto, generic, none, native and any value CPUID, e.g., skylake or apple-m1.

+* TARGET_PROFILER         *none*

+  If G+Smo is build in Release mode compiler flags for the selected target profiler are used.
+Available options are gprof and vtune (on x86/x86_64 systems).

+* OFA_VERBOSE             *OFF*

+  If enabled the OptimizeForArchitecture script will produce verbose output which might be helpful for debugging purposes.

 # Directory structure